Xiang092913/Elliot/README.md

 Game designer     love watch movie（Especially Marvel） I enjoy looking at the concept designs of others during the creation period of movies, animations and games.
 It's very inspiring.

 The first weather project is for practice, representing my first encounter with coding.
-The second one is an assignment that I learned from other website.
+The second one is an assignment that I learned from other website.It primarily displays a global comparison of illumination

 # Tech Stack
 - pandas